-- Subtract the minimum value and divide by the difference of the maximum value and minimum value for each attribute - Brings everything in the [0,1] range, minimum is zero new value = (old value - min column value) / (max col. value -min col. value)
+- Subtract the minimum value and divide by the difference of the maximum value and minimum value for each attribute - Brings everything in the [0,1] range, maximum is one, minimum is zero new value = (old value - min column value) / (max col. value -min col. value)